-USE OF TELEPHONES
+USE OF SCHOOL TELEPHONES

 Telephones are available in the school for students to use for emergency situations.
 Teachers and/or office staff will assist students who need to call home.
-Mobile forms are not to be used at school.
+Mobile phones are not to be used at school.
+Students are not to use telephones to call parents to receive permission to leave school.
+School personnel will initiate all calls on behalf of a student seeking permission to leave school.